24/7 Support Line - Call Now

 Overview

 University of Cincinnati Medical Center is a mental health treatment center for people seeking treatment near Hamilton County.
-As part of their treatment modalities for recovery, University of Cincinnati Medical Center provides group counseling during treatment.
+As part of their treatment modalities for recovery, University of Cincinnati Medical Center provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 University of Cincinnati Medical Center is located in Cincinnati, Ohio, accepting cash or self-payment for treatment.

 University of Cincinnati Medical Center at a Glance